-Landmarks Preservation Commission June 30, 1998, Designation List 295 LP-1991
+Landmarks Preservation Commission June 30, 1998, Designation List 295 LP-1992

-506 CANAL STREET HOUSE (John G. Rohr House), 506 Canal Street, Manhattan.
+508 CANAL STREET HOUSE, 508 Canal Street, Manhattan.
 Built 1826.

-Landmark Site: Borough of Manhattan Tax Map Block 595, Lot 38.
+Landmark Site: Borough of Manhattan Tax Map Block 595, Lot 37.

-On April 21, 1998, the Landmarks Preservation Commission held a public hearing on the proposed designation of the 506 Canal Street House as a Landmark and the proposed designation of the related Landmark Site (Item No. 4).
+On April 21, 1998, the Landmarks Preservation Commission held a public hearing on the proposed designation of the 508 Canal Street House as a Landmark and the proposed designation of the related Landmark Site (Item No. 5).
 The hearing had been duly advertised in accordance with the provisions of law.
 Eight people, including a representative of Manhattan Community Board 1, spoke in favor of designation.
 There were no speakers in opposition to designation.
-The owner's representative took no position at the public hearing.1
+The owners have expressed their support for this designation.1